-Integrate a new Microsoft OneDrive Source (Beta)
+Integrate Microsoft OneDrive

 Plan requirements: Available for GitGuardian Business and Enterprise plans.
 Try it for free with a 30-day trial - any detected incidents remain accessible after the trial ends.

-Detector coverage: To minimize false positives, the Generic High Entropy Secret and Generic Password are disabled.
+Detector coverage: To minimize false positives, Generic High Entropy Secret and Generic Password are disabled.
 All other detectors are enabled.

 - Owner or Manager account on your GitGuardian Dashboard

-- Microsoft 365 Administrator or SharePoint Administrator permissions in your tenant.
+- Microsoft 365 Administrator or SharePoint Administrator permissions in your tenant

 -